HartChrisT/Covid_Comorbidities/README.md

 ### Exploratory Data Analysis (EDA) ###

 After downloading the datasets from the CDC website, they were uploaded in the jupyter notebook.
 To understand the datasets, we first observed the size of it(numbers of rows and columns) and the type of variables.
-As observed in the image below, we can see that our dataset have 446687 rows and 10 columns.
-![Size of the dataset](https://github.com/jeffblando/Covid_Comorbidities/blob/80703793b7eacfc69265d47b0eb3c28cc1ad3206/Images/Rows.png)
 Then we cleaned the null values and removed unnecessary columns.
 Lastly, we identify the important variables by checking the relationships between each variables.
 These steps were taken so the potential biases are known and the accuracy of the machine learning model is not as negatively affected.
 The EDA process can be seen here in the following file.
-[EDA](https://github.com/jeffblando/Covid_Comorbidities/blob/d04c7815cedb3adebce8b7e593fd91f68c699cea/EDA.ipynb)
+[EDA](https://github.com/jeffblando/Covid_Comorbidities/blob/d04c7815cedb3adebce8b7e593fd91f68c699cea/EDA.ipynb)As observed in the image below, we can see that our dataset have 446687 rows and 10 columns.
+![Size of the dataset](https://github.com/jeffblando/Covid_Comorbidities/blob/80703793b7eacfc69265d47b0eb3c28cc1ad3206/Images/Rows.png)

 **Correlation Matrix